 Printer Friendly PDF

-Cervical cancer is a disease in which cancer cells form in the cervix or the lower part of a woman’s uterus.
-Cervical cancer is primarily caused by HPV (human papillomavirus) infections.
-While cervical cancer was once a leading cause of cancer death for women, the numbers of diagnoses and deaths have decreased dramatically due to early detection and prevention.
+Cervical cancer occurs when cancer cells form in the cervix or the lower part of a woman’s uterus.
+Cervical cancer is primarily caused by HPV infections.
+While cervical cancer was once a leading cause of cancer death for women, the number of diagnoses and deaths have decreased dramatically due to early detection and prevention.

-- This year alone, 12,340 new cases of cervical cancer are expected to be diagnosed in the United States.
+- In 2014, 12,360 new cases of cervical cancer were expected to be diagnosed in women in the United States.

-- In 2013, 4,030 women in the United States are expected to die from cervical cancer.
+- In 2014, 4,020 women in the United States were expected to die from cervical cancer.

 - When detected early before the cancer spreads from the primary site, women have a 91 percent survival rate after five years.

-- One in 151 women will be diagnosed with cervical cancer during her lifetime.
+- About 0.7 percent of women will be diagnosed with cervical cancer during her lifetime.

-- An estimated 1,257 Texas women will be diagnosed and 396 are expected to die from the disease in 2013.
+- An estimated 1,253 Texas women were expected to be diagnosed with cervical cancer in 2014 and 429 were expected to die from the disease in 2014.

 - Age: Cervical cancer most often occurs in women between the ages of 30 and 50.